 I saw the first visuals of Prague in M F Hussain’s film ‘Meenaxi – A Tale of Three Cities’.
 Where Prague along with Jaisalmer and my current home Hyderabad forms the backdrop of a painting like a story.
 From the time I saw the film, I wanted to see Prague.
 As luck would have it, it was my first port of landing for European Quartet trip.
-Making it the city that created first impressions of the region.
+Making it the city that created the first impressions of the region.

 Though I spent only two days in the country, I got introduced to many unique facets of it including some interesting traditions.
 I have always said that places that have been inhabited for a long time get a character that comes only with time.
 And a soul speaks from its alleys that even the casual visitors can feel.
-I discovered that history of Prague goes back to pre-historic times.
+I discovered that the history of Prague goes back to pre-historic times.
 But the first fortification came in the early 9th century.

 What makes Prague unique is the fact that this old city has never faced any destruction.
-Despite being in central Europe and despite Europe having seen two world wars in last century.
+Despite being in central Europe and despite Europe having seen two world wars in the last century.
 This means that this city has evolved over a period of time, gradually, absorbing the ethos of all eras that it has seen.
 Making changes and adjustments for the new things while keeping the aura of a medieval city.
-It had the honor of being the imperial capital of Holy Roman Empire during the 14th century.
+It had the honor of being the imperial capital of the Holy Roman Empire during the 14th century.
 People here believe Prague is the center of Europe.

 Prague Old town